 About Me

 I am a medical student at Vanderbilt University School of Medicine.
-I currently conduct research on head and neck free flap management, surgical outcomes after neoadjuvant immunotherapy, surgical and patient-facing technology, and patient-centered surgical consent forms.
+I lead research on head and neck cancer free-flap reconstruction, surgical outcomes following neoadjuvant immunotherapy, and patient-centered surgical consent forms.
+Additionally, I study surgical and patient-facing technology and develop AI-driven tools for medical record abstraction in clinical trials.
 I also volunteer as a student clinician/coordinator at Shade Tree Free Clinic, health educator for previously incarcerated individuals, and mentor for children affected by gun violence.

 Education